Stanhoe history elsewhere on the web

 Stanhoe books on Amazon.co.uk

-An Amazon book search pulls up several history titles mentioning Stanhoe.
+An Amazon book search sometimes pulls up history titles mentioning Stanhoe.